 What is a programming language translator, and how does it fit into the larger picture of system software?

-As previously mentioned, application software is created in high-level languages like Java and C++.
+As mentioned, application software is created in high-level languages like Java and C++.
 It is common to use this code because it is easy to understand.

 This allows the program to run on the system.
 The CPU executes this low-level code at a level humans cannot understand.